ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 these values.

-In Pandas, these special values, are generally treated as missing values in the dataset, and are represented by the Numpy `nan` type.
+In Pandas, these special values, are generally treated as missing values in the dataset, and are represented by the NumPy `nan` type.
 This reduces some of the nuance of data values and types, but was seemingly done for computational preformance reasons.